Yamaha YM2612: Technical details

-The YM2612's FM synthesis block is an extended version of the FM block featured in the YM2203, adding three FM channels and integrating a stereo output DAC.
-The YM2612 removes the SSG component (although retaining its envelope generators) and I/O ports found in the YM2203, YM2608 and YM2610.
-It was also available in CMOS form as the YM3438, a.k.a.
-OPN2C.
+The YM2612 is based on the FM block featured in the YM2608 (which itself was based on the YM2203), integrating a stereo output DAC and LFO, but removes the SSG component (although the vestigial SSG envelope generator remains on the chip's core) and GPIO ports found on all other OPN chips such as the YM2203 and YM2608 (all of which are part of the YM2149F core that is integrated into most OPN series chips) as well as the seven ADPCM channels (one ADPCM, six Rhythm) found on its larger sibling.

-Whereas the high-end OPN chips such as the YM2608 have dedicated ADPCM channels for playing sampled audio, the YM2612 does not.
+While high-end chips in the OPN series have dedicated ADPCM channels for playing sampled audio (e.g. YM2608 and YM2610), the YM2612 does not.
 However, its sixth channel can act as a basic PCM channel by means of the 'DAC Enable' register, disabling FM output for that channel but allowing it to play 8-bit pulse-code modulation sound samples.
-Unlike the other OPNs with ADPCM, the YM2612 does not provide any timing or buffering of samples, so all frequency control and buffering must be done in software by the host processor.
+Unlike other OPN chips with ADPCM support, the YM2612 does not provide any timing or buffering of samples, so all frequency control and buffering must be done in software by the host processor.

-Output DAC peculiarities
+Low volume distortion of the built-in DAC

 Unlike most Yamaha FM chips which require an external floating-point DAC, the YM2612 features a built-in 9-bit DAC, which uses time-division multiplexing to play one sample of each channel in sequence, similar to the YM2413.

 Due to an error with the amplitude voltage in the original chip design, a peculiar form of crossover distortion is introduced in the output.
+This is known as the low volume distortion bug (and historically given the terms "TDM distortion" and "ladder effect"), where any output that is sufficiently low in volume undergoes an exaggerated quantization, including any usage of fades in video game music.
+Some games released early in the Mega Drive/Genesis' lifespan had their music written around this distortion to generate unique timbres or effects, such as After Burner II.
+As a consequence, games that used this musical trick would sound too quiet on the later YM3438 variant as well as its integrated ASIC version found in later Mega Drive/Genesis consoles.

-Additionally, because of the reduced dynamic range of the built-in DAC, additional distortion may be generated when playing sounds with a very high volume.
+Also, because of the reduced dynamic range of the built-in DAC, additional distortion may be generated when playing sounds with a very high volume.

 Variants

 Yamaha YM3438

 The YM3438, a.k.a.
-OPN2C, is a modified CMOS version of the YM2612.
-This version has an improved built-in DAC that reduced the peculiar crossover distortions caused by the amplitude voltage errors present in the YM2612.
+OPN2C, is a modified CMOS version of the YM2612, commonly used in Sega's arcade system boards as well as being used in Fujitsu's FM Towns Marty.
+This version has an improved built-in DAC that significantly reduces the presence of crossover distortion from the original chip with a higher signal-to-noise ratio than the YM2612.
 It is not a direct, drop-in replacement for the YM2612 however, as the sound outputs have higher impedance.